ShaneHoffman/Cache-Simulator/README.md

 it has found it's place.
 Once the tag is placed both set and block will highlight green.
 This process will start in L1 then move onto L2.

+The empty squares of each block represent data from memory.
+To keep the simulation about pure cache mechanics, this part is not necessary.